 Here is a comment from an adult going back to school to qualify for jobs.
 It was originally posted on the DeniseMpls Facebook page.

 It is very discouraging when you are forced into unpaid internships and low-paying jobs just so you can gain exposure to your chosen field.
-Entry-level jobs even demand 3-5 years of experience in that field.
+Even “entry-level jobs” demand 3-5 years of experience in that field.
 It seems a bit discouraging to have years of experience but not considered for new higher paying jobs.

 I understand your frustration.
-It is difficult for anyone, especially someone who has been in the work world for several years, to feel like he or she has to “start over.”
-However, you likely have many transferable skills – skills that will give you a head start in a new career.
+It is difficult for anyone, especially someone who has been in the work world for several years, to feel like they have to “start over.”
+However, you likely have many transferable skills – skills that will give you a head start in a new career area.

 Many job seekers benefit from going back to school or getting job training, but that doesn’t mean that they have no qualifications.
-Your first job in your new field might not be at the same level as in your previous field, but you can move up quickly as you gain experience and network in the new field.
+Your first job in your new career area might not be at the same level as in your previous field, but you can move up quickly as you gain experience and network in the new area.

 You can find out how the skills you gained from past jobs match other occupations with mySkills myFuture.

-Are you looking for work in a field that is very different from your previous work?
+Are you looking for work in an area that is very different from your previous work?
 The more closely related your new career path is to your previous experience, the more likely you are to have skills that the new group of employers need.

-For example, a chef with 10 years’ experience probably would not get hired in a high-level medical position, but she might qualify for a mid-level position working in hotel or other business related to the restaurant industry.
+For example, a restaurant chef with 10 years’ experience probably would not get hired in a high-level medical position, but they might qualify for a mid-level position working in hotel or other business related to the restaurant industry.

 Remember these two things when job searching: